 Although it's true the spin-off from some religions has included much of great cultural value, for example in architecture, music and the graphic arts, doubtless most of this was commissioned by the churches (because they held the means) and/or in some civilisations executed by slave labour.
 Besides, nearly all this artistic output is historical - more recently the contribution of religious organisations to the arts has leant towards performance rather than creativity.

 I believe it is in the field of education where, in former times, religious organisations have had the most useful impact.
 In some regions, such as India and the Pacific islands, the majority of schools, both primary and secondary, were (and in some countries are still) affiliated with some denomination or other.
 Most of these schools were established by missionaries and/or with funds donated by well-off (and presumably devout) benefactors, but subsequently came to depend on user fees and government assistance.
 Without doubt the condition of education globally would be worse without these initiatives.
 However, the wheel has turned, and today we tend to reflect on the irreparable harm caused by overly religious, overly strict and corrupt schools (such as the madrassas of Pakistan and certain Australian catholic schools that housed disadvantaged children.)
 Universal secular education is now the objective, and the adage "Where education ends religion begins" is truer than ever.
 (This is a slight variation of a well-known quote from Benjamin Disraeli.
-Yet political leaders may be excused for seeing this maxim in a different light; for they realise that religion is what helps them most to keep the uneducated masses under control.)
+Yet political leaders may be excused for seeing this maxim in a different light; for they realise that religion is what helps them most to keep the poorly educated hordes under control.)

 In general, therefore, the contribution of religion to cultural development is far outweighed by its negative impact on society.
 The enormous amount of time and energy expended by the devotees of certain faiths in absurd mental activity and ritual would be much, much more wisely spent in acquiring some genuine knowledge and aesthetic capacity.
 Although one occasionally comes across that most incongruous of beasts, the educated religionist, almost all the followers of these time demanding religions appear to be incredibly ignorant and narrow-minded.
 Undoubtedly they could lead a fuller life - a more human life - if they could escape the grim confines of their faith.